patrickamsler/bootcamp-search-index/Readme.md

 You will be provided with a Kafka topic and sample code to simulate multiple backends, each with their own database.
 Your task is to develop the Indexer as a Quarkus application that consumes messages from the Kafka topic and indexes the data into a central readonly Elasticsearch index.
-The solution should ensure data synchronization between Elasticsearch and the various backends, with a focus on searchability and performance avoiding the use of a relational database for full-text and fuzzy search.
+The solution should ensure data synchronization between Elasticsearch and the various backends, with a focus on searchability and performance, avoiding the use of a relational database for full-text and fuzzy search.

 Requirements: